Implement an official online voting feature.

 We would really like this feature with each account having one vote.
 Designating a primary owner would be a possibility but for our specific situation, just not allowing more than one vote from an account would suffice.
 First vote from each account is the one registered.

 Identifying Primary Voter.
 This is mentioned by other posters but aside from online voting, we need an indicator of the primary owner of each unit.
-With that indicator we will be doing duplicate mailings to units or will have to build a group that will include all units......not a good solution!
+Without that indicator we will be doing duplicate mailings to units or will have to build a group that will include all units......not a good solution!

 To do this right Admins should be able to update the Primary Voter indicator and Admins should probably be the only one that can modify account type.